CassandraNnaji/Coffee-Sales/README.md

 ### Overview:
-This dashboard examines coffee sales data from 2019 to 2022 to identify total sales trends over time.
+This interactive dashboard examines coffee sales data from 2019 to 2022 to identify total sales trends over time.
 The data is further segmented to provide insights into sales performance by roast type, coffee bag size, loyalty card membership, and country.